The Love of Learning Program

 - 35% of children in care are entering the juvenile justice system

 The Pyjama Foundation’s Love of Learning Program has proven to be an effective solution, as it supports children in care to form and sustain healthy adult attachments, relationships, gain improved educational success and increase their confidence and love of learning.

 - The Pyjama Foundation is providing 62,100 hours per annum to mentor and support children in care

 - Pyjama Angels are reading 81,000 books to children in care each year

 - The Pyjama Foundation’s training and support is effective with 99% of Pyjama Angels reporting they have a good relationship with the child they mentor

-- More than 84% of Pyjama Angels believe that they areas where they have seen the most positive change since mentoring, have been the child’s ability to concentrate on a task or activity and children’s general positive attitude towards learning
+- More than 84% of Pyjama Angels believe that the areas where they have seen the most positive change since mentoring, has been the child’s ability to concentrate on a task or activity, as well as a general positive attitude change towards learning

-- 83% of Pyjama Angel have observed an improvement in the child’s reading
+- 83% of Pyjama Angel’s have observed a significant improvement in the child’s reading ability